Keep positive thinking when jogging - Photo: TN

 After much research, Dr. Noel Brick gives advice on "positive thinking", which is the state of self-motivation while jogging.

-It can be as simple as saying encouraging words to yourself: "I can do it", or "keep going, it will get better".
+It can be as simple as saying encouraging words to yourself in your head: "I can do it", or "keep trying, it will be done soon".
 This is also the advice given by marathon champion Eliud Kipchoge.

 Why will positive thinking help you run better?
-According to Dr. Samuele Marcora (Kent University), it is because positive thinking will bring the following effects:
+According to Dr. Samuele Marcora (University of Kent), it is because positive thinking will bring the following effects:

 -Reduced perception of exertion – you feel less tired even though your heart rate remains the same.